2024 Abundant Life Christian School shooting: Perpetrator

 A user posted on X what was alleged to be the shooter's manifesto.
 At the time of publication, the manifesto had not yet been authenticated by Madison police.
-In a document entitled "War Against Humanity" that investigators discovered at Rupnow's house, she described humanity as "filth" and wrote about how she admired school shooters.
+In a document entitled "War Against Humanity" that investigators discovered at Rupnow's house, she described humanity as "filth" and wrote about how she admired school shooters, including Pekka-Eric Auvinen.
 She also discussed her mother's absence and how she had obtained firearms by "lies and manipulation, and my fathers [sic] stupidity".
 Rupnow's alleged social media accounts contained expressions of alienation.

 On Telegram, she had been invited to a group chat in which the perpetrator of the 2024 Eskişehir mosque stabbing had posted his manifesto shortly before committing his attack.
-According to the Anti-Defamation League, Rupnow was found to possibly have a TikTok account with white supremacist memes and a bio that had the phrase "Totally nice day" which is sometimes used by white supremacists as a code for "TND", and stands for "Total Nigger Death".
-A photo emerged of her wearing a KMFDM t-shirt similar to the shirt that Eric Harris, one of the perpetrators of the 1999 Columbine High School massacre, wore in various amateur videos.
+According to the Anti-Defamation League, Rupnow was found to possibly have a TikTok account with white supremacist memes and a bio that used the phrase "Totally nice day", which is sometimes used as a racist dog whistle by white supremacists as a code for "TND" (which stands in turn for "Total Nigger Death").
+A photo emerged of her wearing a KMFDM T-shirt similar to the shirt that Eric Harris, one of the perpetrators of the 1999 Columbine High School massacre, wore in various amateur videos.
+According to the Institute for Strategic Dialogue, their research on Rupnow indicated that she "was primarily motivated by her [membership in the] TCC (True Crime Community) fandom"; they described her as a nihilistic violent extremist.

 Aftermath

 The Boys and Girls Clubs of Dane County hosted a candlelight vigil the day after the shooting at the state capitol grounds.
 A memorial was set up on a sidewalk near the school to honor the victims of the shooting.
-Former students among others brought offerings such as poinsettia flowers to the memorial.
+Former students among others brought offerings such as poinsettia plants to the memorial.
 On December 18, an obituary for Vergara was published online by a local funeral home.
 Her funeral service was held on December 21 at City Church in Madison.
 On August 1, 2025, Rupnow's mother, Mellissa Rupnow, was found dead from an apparent suicide.